- Elgar original reference

 Chapter 17: The Assignment of Revenue from Natural Resources

-Giorgio Brosio Introduction: the relevance of the problem There is increasing pressure for recognizing the right of subnational governments and, in some cases, indigenous communities, to a share of natural resources.
+17 The assignment of revenue from natural resources Giorgio Brosio Introduction: the relevance of the problem There is increasing pressure for recognizing the right of subnational governments and, in some cases, indigenous communities, to a share of natural resources.
 Rents from natural resources form an important share of subnational budgets in countries where such resources are found.
 Minerals, petroleum, forests, hydropower energy and fisheries, are the main types of natural resources that generate rents for local governments.
 Other assets, such as cultural heritage and natural attractions, may be treated akin to natural resources, and generate rents.
 These assets share the main characteristics of natural resources, namely, limitations on their shortterm supply and variation in their quality.
 For example, given the unique cultural heritage of the city of Venice, economic rents could be collected using the same tax and non-tax instruments that are used for extracting rents from natural resources.
 The assignment of revenue from natural resources to subnational levels of government tends to generate rivalries between the constituent units of the same nation – between the central and local levels, and also across local governments.
 In developing countries with a large and unevenly distributed endowment of natural resources, the sharing of natural resource revenues often puts considerable strains on national unity.
 There are two reasons for this.
 First, the rent can be very substantial, as in the case of petroleum, natural gas, diamonds and other valuable minerals.
-Second, decentralization expands the role of subnational governments and makes them more vocal in pressing for a share of the rents originating...
+Second, decentralization expands the role of subnational governments and makes them more vocal in...

 You are not authenticated to view the full text of this chapter or article.